Crimson Education: Controversies

 In 2017, Crimson Education was involved in a breach of contract litigation with a former employee.
 The matter was eventually subject to a confidential settlement.
 In 2018, the University of Auckland filed a suit against a Crimson Education subsidiary, alleging breach of copyright.
 The suit was eventually settled.

 In January 2021 it was reported that a $10-million High Court lawsuit had been filed by a competitor of Crimson involving allegations of employee poaching.
 Beaton had also filed a civil assault claim against the owner of that competitor.
 The business chose not to comment on the assault claim filed by Beaton.
 Crimson stated it was not unusual for companies like it to "experience some commercial litigation".
 In May 2022, media reported that the parties reached a confidential settlement.

 Crimson has drawn criticism over their termination clause which only allows termination in very limited circumstances.
 Customers wanting to withdraw are often locked in with their obligation to continue paying the fees.
 Consumer NZ said it believed the allegedly unfair termination clause, “no warranty”, and Crimson’s right to change the contract at any time should be questioned.

 USA Today and the NZ news website Stuff has accused the company of running "ghost offices" and relying on untrained tutors.
-Crimson refuted these accusations.
+Crimson rejected these accusations.
 NZ news website The Spinoff reported on push-back Crimson received from Rhodes Scholars after Beaton attempted to recruit them to work for Crimson.
 A spokesperson for Rhodes House confirmed that a number of Rhodes Scholars provide mentorship through Crimson's platform, but that none provided paid advice on the interview process.